wp-plugins/frontpage-manager/readme.txt

 = 1.2 June 6 2010 =
 * Bug fix: Made the hide category in page title a togglable option in the backend since it doesn't always seem to work :-P This is just a quick workaround until I have the time to devote to figuring out why my method of hiding the category in page title, doesn't always work (sigh!)

+= 1.3 February 25 2011 =
+* Bug fix: The existing method of limiting by category was not working with WordPress 3.1 so I added in another method that should.